Microsoft Visual Studio Vs. Eclipse: Which IDE Do You Prefer For Web App Development?

 - Express for Windows Phone

-Both the recent versions of Visual Studio, i.e., 2012 and 2013 are among the most reliable IDEs for app developers to work on owing to the multifaceted features they assure:
+Both the recent versions of Visual Studio are amongst the most reliable IDEs for app developers to work on owing to the multifaceted features they assure:

 Microsoft Visual Studio 2012

 - Dark (Black on White) theme that is more soothing to the eyes of developers

 - Quick Launch to search and locate commands and menu options quickly